vives-project-xp/Taxi/README.md

 <img src= "./codePython.PNG" alt="code" width=600px>

 <h1>Problems we experienced</h1>
 Because we only use a simple stepping motor, the real taxi (weight is more than 2.5kg) can't lift up.
 To show the system itself does work, we used a taxi in cardboard.
-But if you have a heavier motor, it should have to work perfectly.
+But if you have a heavier motor, it should work perfectly.

 <h1>How to set up the dev environment</h1>